Can I Shoot Down a Drone In The UK?

 The first thing that we would like to stress is that a drone can legally fly over your house at a height of over fifty metres (50m) and so the fact that you can see one in the sky doesn’t necessarily mean that it is breaking any laws when being flown by pilots with commercial permissions.

-The second thing which is just as important, is that a drone over your property does not mean that you are being filmed or photographed.
+The second thing which is just as important is that a drone over your property does not mean that you are being filmed or photographed.
 From the ground, it is very difficult to tell in which direction the camera is pointing and there is almost a certainty that a drone pilot is filming something else entirely.
-To get a specific ground subject in frame the drone will most definitely have to be some way back.
+To get a specific ground subject in the frame the drone will most definitely have to be some way back.

 In the case of a commercial drone pilot, it is not in their interest to break the laws with their livelihood at stake.
 All flights are logged and can be inspected at any time by the CAA using legal audit powers, who can also remove a drone operator or pilot’s permission to work commercially.
 A professional UAV operator (and that applies to all of our Drone Safe Register members) will not waste any battery time taking pictures of something that is not part of their brief or outside of their flight plan.

 We can however understand that it can be upsetting if you see a drone flying over your property when you are not expecting it to be there.
 If you have concerns, you need to call 101 – the non-emergency police number.
-Most commercial pilots will have logged their flight area and contact details with the relevant police authority and so they will be able to reassure if it is already on their database as a planned flight.
+Most commercial pilots will have logged their flight area and contact details with the relevant police or local authority and so they will be able to reassure you if it is already on their database as a planned flight.
 If it is outside of this, then they will investigate as necessary.

 Interfering with a drone in flight in any way can have serious consequences both for you and potentially for the people and property around you.
 Hopefully this article has gone some way to reassure you that the vast majority of drone flights are for legal reasons, will not infringe your privacy rights and can offer great benefits to business and domestic customers for any number of reasons.